anantverma275/youtube-video-playlist-downloader/README.md

 &nbsp;&nbsp;iv.
 Option to automatically download all the videos (of the playlist) in the best available resolution.

+&nbsp;&nbsp;v.
+Option to download all the videos or particular indices or a range of videos.

 ## <br> 4.
 Coming soon :

 &nbsp;&nbsp;i.
 Option to download song playlists curated by YouTube